Fundamentals of Collection Assessment

-Ginger Williams is the acquisitions librarian at Wichita State University, where she also serves as the selector for law and engineering.
+Ginger Williams is Acquisitions Librarian at Wichita State University, where she also serves as the selector for law and engineering.
 Ginger has been involved in collection management at the school and university levels for twenty years.
 Her current projects include assessing cultural diversity of juvenile collections and assessing a law collection for support of law-related courses across the university.
 Ginger has found that collection goals and tools may change, but the need for collection assessment doesn’t.

-Alison M. Armstrong is the Collection Management Librarian at Radford University in Radford, Virginia.
+Alison M. Armstrong is Collection Management Librarian at Radford University (Va.)
 She chairs the Collection Development Committee, the Popular Reading Committee and serves as the liaison to Sociology, Women’s Studies and Peace Studies among others.
 She handles subscription requests and oversees database trials.
 As the CML, she manages the materials budget.
 Alison’s assessment experience involves constructing weeding projects in which all liaisons take part.
 She has a completed a variety of assessment projects working to strengthen the collection, meet users’ needs and ensure the library is fiscally responsible.
 She also serves on the Women’s Studies Committee and writes books reviews for the local paper.
-Alison received her Bachelor’s degree from the University of North Carolina at Asheville in Literature with a minor in Women’s Studies and her MLS from the University of North Texas.
+Alison received her bachelor’s degree from the University of North Carolina at Asheville in literature with a minor in women’s studies and her MLS from the University of North Texas.

 University of Houston Libraries is